mwiget/f5bnk-kubespray/dpu/README.md

 - PF interface however passes all VLANs like a trunk port, allowing other VLANs be switched thru, like storage.

-### Caveats

-- VLAN host interfaces get removed during the DPU imaging process.
-Re-apply by running `sudo netplan apply` on the host.
-Script deploy-bf-bundle.sh does it automatically, but worth checking if all interfaces are present on the host.

 ### Check DPU bond0, MTU and ovs-vsctl status